 Besides, it won't cost much of time and the instructions included with the app are also easy to follow.

-Fix iPad boot loop, frozen screens, black screens, iPad ghost touch problem and many other issues without causing any data invaded.
+Fix iPad boot loop (iPad looping on Apple logo), frozen screens, black screens, iPad ghost touch problem and many other issues without causing any data invaded.

-Support all models of iPad and iOS/iPadOS versions including the latest iOS/iPadOS 16.
+Support all models of iPhone/iPad/iPod Touch and iOS/iPadOS versions including the latest iOS/iPadOS 16/17.

 Solve all software problems including iPad boot loop issue that iTunes can't resolve without causing various types of iTunes errors like 4005/4013/4014.